 Spring 2014, Module One: January 27 - March 14

 Spring 2014, Module Two: March 24 - May 2

 Of note, client communication with TEM Lab begins before the seven week engagement.
 TEM Lab administration will be in touch with the client system to finalize the deliverables and clarify logistical details, plus the team might reach out in advance of the project to begin planning their work.

 It is not uncommon for TEM Lab to undertake sequential projects or to create Institutional Partnerships that provide for multiple teams over a longer timeframe.

-TEM Lab will be finalizing Summer 2013 projects by December of 2012.
+TEM Lab will be finalizing Spring 2014 projects by September of 2013.
 We need this lead time in order to recruit students and form teams for each project.
 TEM Lab features a competitive application process and is only designed for the best Thunderbird students who have already completed comprehensive pre-requisite courses.
 We cannot guarantee to clients that every project will receive a team—this depends on student interest and availability, and we will not assign a team to a project if we do not believe the team is excellent.
 We endeavor to be as transparent as possible in this process.

 To bring a potential project to the TEM Lab pipeline, contact Program Director Charles Reeves at email@example.com.

 How can my organization engage a TEM Lab team?